 Instruction takes place in the form of lectures, seminars, discussion groups, group work, advisory activities and library exercises.

-The examination is divided into two parts:
+The examination includes two modules:

 Seminars and assignments (11 credits)